brentp/bwa-meth/README.md

 Fast and accurante alignment of BS-Seq reads.

+## NOTE!!!

+As of 2016-08-18, bwa-meth now outputs sam to stdout.
+It is up to the user to convert to bam.
+This means that the --prefix and --calmd flags are gone.

 ## Update 2016

 `bwa-meth` is still among (if not *the*) best aligners for BS-Seq.